lextiz/SolidHA/addons/ha-llm-ops/README.md

 - Generates root cause analyses and remediation recommendations
 - Provides a built-in panel to review findings

-For full project details and source code, visit https://github.com/lextiz/SolidHA.
+For full project details and source code, visit the [GitHub repository](https://github.com/lextiz/SolidHA).